Quality

 Goals of this Institution

-The goal of continuing education is to teach current findings from both science and research in such a way that the transfer into professional practice is successful.
+The goal of continuing education is to teach the latest findings from both science and research in a practice-oriented way, that the transfer into professional practice can be successfully implemented.
 To this end, the ZWW works together with lecturers from JGU as well as external lecturers.
-The ZWW also contributes to current discussions on educational policy and maintains cooperations with other relevant educational institutions, as well as important political bodies at national and international level.
+The ZWW also contributes to current discussions on educational policy and maintains

 Skills/Expertise

-The ZWW is a professional partner in the conception, planning, organization and implementation of scientific continuing education programs.
-In doing so, it has a nationally recognized expertise in the following fields (among others):
+The ZWW is a professional partner in the conception, planning, organisation and implementation of scientific continuing education programmes.
+The center is a nationally recognised expert in various fields.

-The ZWW follows current trends and helps to shape the scientific and political discourse in the field of scientific education.
-It conducts market research and analyses and uses the results to further develop its program and course offers.
+The ZWW follows current trends and helps to shape the scientific and political discourse in the field of academic education.
+It conducts market research and analyses and uses the results to further develop its services.
 In addition, the ZWW has several years of experience in the acquisition, planning, implementation and transition to sustainable projects.

-This professionalism, both in terms of content and organization, is made possible by a team of dedicated and exceptionally service-oriented employees and lecturers.
-When selecting its staff, the ZWW takes care that they meet high professional, didactic and methodological quality standards, impart knowledge in a practice-oriented manner at an academic level and use innovative, participant-oriented teaching and learning methods.
+This professionalism, both in terms of content and organisation, is made possible by a team of dedicated and exceptionally service-oriented employees and lecturers.
+When selecting its staff, the ZWW ensures that they meet high professional, didactic and methodological quality standards, impart knowledge in a practice-oriented manner at an academic level and use innovative, participant-oriented teaching and learning methods.

 Services

-The center offers continuing education courses and Certificate of Advanced Studies (CAS) with qualifying degrees and individual seminars, as well as conferences, symposia and workshops and in-house events.
-The ZWW develops individual offers for institutions and companies that wish to offer their employees specialized continuing education.
-In addition, the ZWW cooperates on a project-related basis with institutions worldwide.
+The center offers continuing education courses and Certificates of Advanced Studies (CAS) with qualifying degrees and individual seminars, as well as conferences, symposia and workshops.
+The ZWW develops individual offers for institutions and companies that wish to offer their employees specialised continuing education.
+In addition, the ZWW cooperates on a projectrelated basis with institutions worldwide.

 The ZWW advises JGU’s departments in the conception of further education projects.
-It supports them in their public relations and advertising activities and in the organization of events.
-The ZWW also handles contractual arrangements with companies and the financial management of the programs in cooperation with the university’s administrative units.
-The ZWW applies for accreditation and the recognition of the events by ministries and associations and also arranges for the departments to request in-house offers from institutions, companies and businesses.
+It supports them in their public relations and advertising activities and in the organisation of events.
+The ZWW also handles contractual arrangements with companies and the financial management of the programmes in cooperation with the university’s administrative units.
+The ZWW applies for accreditation and the recognition of events by ministries and associations and also arranges for the departments to request in-house offers from institutions, companies and businesses.

 Resources